Helsingør Cemetery: History

 In the Middle Ages, wealthy citizens were usually buried inside St. Olai's or St. Mary's churches or as close to the outer church walls as possible.
 When Frederick II began the construction of Kronborg, it led to a boom in the population.
 In 1575, a total of 435 people were buried in the city.
 Neither of the two existing graveyards could be expanded and the need for a new cemetery was therefore evident.
 It was established in an area of former common land known as "the plain" in 1580–1582.
 The new cemetery was for more than 200 years only used by the poorest part of the population.
-It was a chaotic and filthy place with a bad reputation for attracting dubious characters as well as gracing cows.
+It was a chaotic and filthy place with a bad reputation for attracting dubious characters as well as grazing cows.

 In the 17th century, Helsingør had 3,000 to 4,000 inhabitants.
 During the plague outbreak in 1619, the number of dead reached 900 as opposed to 100 to 300 in normal years.
 In 1654, the number of dead reached 2,168.
 The last outbreak of plague in Helsingør in 1700 resulted in 1,809 deaths out of a population of approximately 5,000.

 In the 1790s, it was decided to refurbish the cemetery.
 A new fence was built but the reforms made slow progress.
 In 1802, the cemetery was divided into two sections, one for each parish (St. Olai and St. Mary).